Homotopy Groups of Diagonal Complements: Introduction

+The bound $2d-2$ in the theorem is sharp as is illustrated by the case $X$ a Euclidean space (\S\ref{main1b}).
+Note that the special case of the fundamental group says that ``allowing a single collision is enough to abelianize the fundamental group''.
+This can be expected since collisions kill the \textit{braiding} (\S\ref{fundamental}).

-The analogous theorem for $\Delta^d(X,n)$ requires further hypothesis on $X$.
-We say a space is $r$-admissible if for any $x\in X$ and any neighborhood $U$ of $x$, there is an open $V\subset U$ of $x$ such that $V-\{x\}$ is $r$-connected (see Definition \ref{defs}).
+The homotopy groups of $\Delta^d(X,n)$ turn out to depend on local connectivity properties of the space.
+We say $X$ has \textit{local homotopical dimension} $r$ if for any $x\in X$ and any neighborhood $U$ of $x$, there is an open neighborhood $V\subset U$ of $x$ such that $V-\{x\}$ is $r$-connected (Definition \ref{defs}).